-There are several factors that can lead to your heat pump freezing up during the summer cooling season or the winter heating season in Griffith.
-You can fix some of the simple problems that lead to freezing yourself, while it will be necessary to call an HVAC expert for more technical repairs.
+There are several factors that can lead to your heat pump freezing up during the summer cooling season or winter heating season in Northwest Indiana.
+You can fix some of the simple problems that lead to freezing yourself, but it may be necessary to call an HVAC expert for more technical repairs.

 It’s normal for heat pump coils to have a light coating of frost on them, but a thick ice buildup is a sign of operating problems that will prevent your system from heating and cooling properly and can lead to your heat pump freezing up.
 A heat pump has automatic controls that should send the unit into defrost mode to prevent ice buildup during normal operation.
 An HVAC technician can check to be sure those controls are operating correctly.

 One of the main reasons why a heat pump freezes up is because of a lack of airflow.
 If there isn’t adequate airflow, ice can build up on the coils resulting in the heat pump freezing up.